AGM Belief Revision, Semantically: AGM-Style Revision of Bases in Propositional Logic

-A well-known and by now popular characterization of base revision has been described by Katsuno and Mendelzon {\citeyear{kat_1991}} for the special case of propositional logic.
+A well-known and by now popular characterization of base revision has been described by Katsuno and Mendelzon {\cite{kat_1991}} for the special case of propositional logic.
 To be more specific and apply our terminology, K\&M's approach applies to the base logic \begingroup\abovedisplayskip=2.5pt \belowdisplayskip=2.5pt

 \endgroup for arbitrary, but fixed $n$ (cf. \Cref{example:PLn}).
-The assumption of the finiteness on the underlying signature of atomic propositions is not overtly explicit in K\&M's paper, but it becomes apparent upon investigating their arguments and proofs -- we will see shortly, their characterization fails as soon as this assumption is dropped.
-K\&M's approach also hinges on other particularities of this setting: As discussed earlier, any propositional belief base $\K$ can be equivalently written as a single propositional sentence.
-Consequently, in their approach, belief bases are actually represented by single sentences, without loss of expressivity.
+The assumption of the finiteness on the underlying signature of atomic propositions is not overtly explicit in K\&M's paper, but it becomes apparent upon investigating their arguments and proofs -- in fact, as we we will see shortly, their characterization fails as soon as this assumption is dropped.
+K\&M's approach also exploits other particularities of this setting: As discussed earlier, any propositional belief base $\K$ (even any infinite one) can be equivalently written as a single propositional sentence.
+Consequently, representing belief bases by single sentences comes without a loss of generality and the distinction between $\mathbb{PL}_n^\mathrm{arb}$, $\mathbb{PL}_n^\mathrm{fin}$, and $\mathbb{PL}_n^\mathrm{sng}$ is immaterial in terms of expressivity, which justifies to restrict one's attention to $\mathbb{PL}_n^\mathrm{sng}$.

-One key contribution of K\&M is to provide an alternative characterization of the propositional base revision operators satisfying \postulate{KM1}--\postulate{KM6} by model-theoretic means, i.e. through comparisons between propositional interpretations.
+The key contribution of K\&M is to provide an alternative characterization of the propositional base revision operators satisfying \postulate{KM1}--\postulate{KM6} by model-theoretic means, i.e. through comparisons between propositional interpretations.
 In the following, we present their results in a formulation that facilitates later generalization.
 One central notion for the characterization is the notion of \emph{faithful assignment}.